Daniel-Martin576/ARBlockbot/readme.txt

 Note that the default branch with the complete project is 'kevin', not 'master'.

 To run:
-  1) make sure you're on the default branch, and clone or download repo
+  1) Make sure you're on the default branch (kevin), and clone or download repo
-  2) open project in Unity
+  2) Open project in Unity (make sure the platform in build settings is Android)
-  3) build and run on your Android device
+  3) Build and run on your Android device